tgallacher/gatsby-plugin-changelog-context/README.md

 This Gatsby plugin requires the location of each page with respect to the filesystem, as stored in git; This is to ensure we get the correct/relevant commit history for the page from git.

-This is easy to add to a typical Gatsby setup, assuming you are using Gatsby with GraphQL.
+This fits with a common workflow in a typical Gatsby setup, when programmatically generating pages.
 How to add this data is provided in more detail [below](<(#adding-filesystem-data-to-your-page-query)>).

 ## Install